Vicchang/RayarkTutorial/PresentationWeek1.md

 ```

 ### 2. Open/closed principles
 #### The basic idea is that "a module or clsaa is open for extension and close for modification".
 As you can see from above, Monster class is now responsible for one task.
 It is now easy to extend new move method without touching the original one.
-Please the example below.
+Please read the example below.
 ```C#
 class Program
 {